-Uber has GeoFence lookups to show its users’ vehicle availability at a particular location, defining areas with specific requirements such as airports, and then implementing pricing accordingly.
+Uber has GeoFence lookups to show its users' vehicle availability at a particular location, defining areas with specific requirements such as airports, and then implementing pricing accordingly.
 The GeoFence lookup turned out to be Uber’s highest queries per second (QPS) service as compared to the several others they run.
-Writing this service in Go turned out to be a good decision.
+They were extremely satisfied with writing this service in Go.
 Uber found Golang to have High performance in throughput and latency.
 They also found Golang to be extremely reliable as the service had 99.99% uptime.
-To top it using Golang also reduced the company’s Go-To-Market time as it is easy for developers to learn this language and the code is easy to maintain.
+To top it using Golang also reduced the company's Go-To-Market time as it is easy for developers to learn this language and the code is easy to maintain.

 Well, well guess who else has been using Go.
 It's none other than BBC Worldwide who used Golang as early as 2012 for backend development and production of different games (mobile as well as social).
 They even developed Social media crawlers and scrapers written in Go for an internal analytics product.
 Apparently, they have also successfully implemented Golang in developing Web services that front various object stores.

-If you feel your organization could benefit from projects developed using Golang drop us a message.
-We will be delighted to create some trailblazing Business Solutions for your enterprise.
+If you feel your organization could benefit from projects developed using Golang; do drop us a message and we shall be delighted to create some trailblazing Business Solutions for your enterprise.

 Qwentic is a leading technology consulting company, engaged in offering end to end consulting services.
 We are technology consulting partners to several leading businesses across a diverse range of industries spanning Logistics, Healthcare, Advertisement, and E-learningRead More